liammcluckie/Low-Tide-Surf-Club/README.md

 - The main colours used will be monochrome and very simplistic, using ivory, charcoal and black.

-- Reasoning behind these choices are that they add a sense of luxury to the brand and don't pull the attention away from the imagery on the site.
+- Reasoning behind these choices are that they add a sense of luxury to the brand and don't pull the attention away from the imagery and purpose of the site.

 ### Typography